+That's exactly what I thought!
+Seriously Samsung?
 The E series is there and no Note 3!
 The original Note was supported for so long by Samsung and now they aren't going to support a Note from just 2 generations ago?
 Man it breaks my heart

 Posts: 4; Member since: Oct 06, 2015

 If Note 3 gets no marshmallow, it will be my last Samsung purchase.
 It may be anyway, since the Note 5 has no IR blaster or SD card...unless they bring them back the Note 6 (or whatever).
 Maybe I'll go with an LG or Nexus phone.